huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 You can enable memory efficient attention by [installing xFormers](https://huggingface.co/docs/diffusers/main/en/optimization/xformers) and passing the `--enable_xformers_memory_efficient_attention` argument to the script.

-xFormers training is not available for Prior model fine-tune.
+xFormers training is not available for fine-tuning the prior model.

 **Note**: